redhat-sap/bookbag-SAP-lab-summit2021/workshop/content/exercise6.md

 ![Cluster list](images/cluster-list.png)

-Log on to one of your clusters, for example the DP Fuse one.
+Log on to one of your clusters, for example the DP OpenShift one.
 We can see that on the project list now there is a new one called `open-cluster-management`, if we select it on the `Developer` view and look at `Topology` we will see all the components that are being deployed.

 ![ACM components](images/acm-components.png)